GGHOSTRADER/Ideas-Vault/README.md

 # Ideas-Vault
-Quantitative Trading and finance software design
+Quantitative Trading and predictive Models

 ###### By Ghost